This article was updated on April 26, 2021

 The importance of having a long-term emergency business plan has also become apparent for many business owners.
 If you didn't already have one, here's an emergency checklist tool to get you started.

 Some of the financial options you may not have considered during the coronavirus pandemic are:

 - The best way to manage your business finances

 - How to use crowdfunding to support your small business

-For most businesses, it’s going to be impossible to just start up again like nothing happened.
-Some of the key issues to consider when deciding what the future of your business holds include:
+As you plan ahead, some key issues to consider when deciding what the future of your business holds include:

 - Customer and staff safety.
 Is your business space large enough that you can provide for adequate social distancing?

 - Your vendors.
 How is your supply chain looking right now?
 Is it necessary to find new ones to get you back up and running?